seancdavis/sapwood-classic/docs/05-building_content/05-users.md

 Creating Users
 ----------------

-Because users are technically *content* in your taproot app, **they should be created in production**.
+Because users are technically *content* in your sapwood app, **they should be created in production**.

 Admin Users
 ----------------